Samo5412/pmd-llm-refactor-eval/README.md

 # pmd-llm-refactor-eval
-This repository contains the reproducibility package for the study "Automated Hybrid Refactoring: Combining Static Analysis and LLMs to Reduce Method Level Code Complexity"
+This repository contains the reproducibility package for the study "Integrating Static Analysis and LLMs to Refactor Complex Methods"